- Travel and Places»

 This is no small task, so before you make the decision to travel with him, make sure you are willing to do whatever is necessary to give him the care he deserves.

 Remember that although he will enjoy the excitement of doing something new and different, he also will not understand exactly what is going on, so there may be times when he becomes frightened and confused.

-Thus, it is up to you to make sure that he is happy and comfortable at all times.
+Thus, it is up to you to make sure to comfort him when necessary.

-- Never leave your dog in a coach that does not have good ventilation.
+- Never leave your dog alone in a coach that does not have good ventilation.